nparsley/flixter/README.md

 * Once on the selected course page, the signed-in user will have the option to purchase the course via stripe payment as a student.
 All listed sections and lessons will become available once payment is made.
 * The total price for the course will be listed along with a form to enter credit card information.
+* The test environment credit card information the user will use is 4242-4242-4242-4242 to make a payment.
+Then the user will enter any future date and 3 digit CVC code.

 <img src='courseslessons.PNG'>